Vyral/ryan-smith/_posts/2020-06-03-the-art-of-the-real-estate-deal.md

 **4\.
 Maintain a ‘big picture’ mentality.** Sometimes, people can get caught up in details that ultimately don’t matter.
 Look at the bigger picture of the transaction and consider if what’s being asked for is worth the stress and tension.&nbsp;

 **5\.
 Create a win-win transaction.** The best way to negotiate is to make both sides feel as though they are winning.
-Just because the other party is getting what they want doesn’t mean that you can’t, as well.&nbsp;
+Just because the other party is getting what they want doesn’t mean that you can’t as well.&nbsp;

 If you need any assistance buying or selling a home and would like our negotiation expertise on your side, don’t hesitate to reach out to us anytime.
 We’d love to hear from you.